onlyCasual/CECS-130-Intro-to-Programming-Languages/README.md

 ### Lab 10 ( 3D Tic-Tac-Toe )
 **Programming assignment ( 100 pts ):** In the ***C++*** programming language write a program capable of ***playing 3D Tic-Tac-Toe against the user***.
 Your program should use ***OOP concepts*** in its design.
-Use Inheritance to create a derived class from your [Lab #9](CECS%20130%20-%20Lab%20%239/) Tic-Tac-Toe class.
+Use Inheritance to create a derived class from your [lab 9](CECS%20130%20-%20Lab%20%239/) Tic-Tac-Toe class.
 You can use ***ASCII art*** to generate and display the ***3x3x3*** playing board. *The program should randomly decide who goes first computer or user.
 Your program should know and inform the user if an illegal move was made (cell already occupied).* The program should also *keep the